BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 ```

 This last step is crucial, not just because the data should be
-encrypted, despite the fact that it's largely been anonymized through
+encrypted (though it's largely been anonymized through elision).
+It's
-elision.
-It's also important because ToneZone is out of necessity the
+also important because ToneZone is out of necessity the carrier of the
-carrier of the information: going through the ToneZone maker is the
+information: going through the ToneZone app is the only way to
-only way to automatically and easily ensure this data is regularly
+automatically and easily ensure this data is regularly updated, which
-updated, which is the whole point, since it makes the clinical trials
+is the whole point, since it makes the clinical trials more likely to
-more likely to succeed thanks to robust data collection.
+succeed thanks to robust and regular data collection.

 But, Nadia doesn't want her data to go to ToneZone, and ToneZone
 doesn't want data that could be potentially toxic, depending on how